 I grew up on Long Island, got a B.F.A. from Tufts University and the School of the Museum of Fine Arts, and a graduate degree from the Interactive Telecommunications Program at NYU.
 I was once a telecommunications analyst for the Mobil Corporation.
 It feels like so many lifetimes ago.
 I can’t believe I used to wear a suit almost every day.
 Still, learning how to function in that environment was useful.

 What else?
-I’m a very occasional contributor (once in a blue moon) to the NPR show, All Things Considered, I drum in a band called Manhattan Samba, and I sing with the Choral Society of Grace Church.
+I sing with the Choral Society of Grace Church, and I drum in a band called Manhattan Samba (but only occasionally these days).
 And, if it’s not obvious already, you will soon see I am way too attached to my cats.